 The UNM Sevilleta Field Station is seeking applicants for Research Experiences for Undergraduates (REU).
 The application will be open on December 10, 2021.
 Application deadline is February 25th, 2022.
 Application will close at 9pm MST on February 25, 2022.
 We are looking for nine Ecology and two Art & Ecology REU students for the Summer of 2022.
 The 2022 REU program dates are May 30 – Aug 5.

-This interdisciplinary REU Site Program at the Sevilleta LTER in central New Mexico will train undergraduate students who will conduct independent research under the guidance of UNM faculty in Biology, Ecology, and Earth and Planetary Sciences.
-The summer program includes a seminar series, a weekly journal club, an annual symposium, professional development workshops, toastmasters, ethics training, field trips, and opportunities to interact with a multitude of scientists conducting research on the refuge.
-Science students will conduct independent research in and around the Sevilleta National Wildlife Refuge will present their projects at the annual symposium to be held in August 2017.
-Working at the LTER site invites close interactions among students, faculty, and graduate students.
+The interdisciplinary REU Site Program at the UNM Sevilleta Field Station in central New Mexico will train undergraduate students who will conduct independent research under the guidance of UNM faculty in Biology, Ecology, Civil Engineering, and Earth and Planetary Sciences, along with scientists from Federal and State agencies.
+The summer program includes a seminar series, a weekly journal club, an annual symposium, professional development workshops, public speaking, ethics training, field trips, and opportunities to interact with a multitude of scientists conducting research in the area.
+Students will conduct independent research in and around the Sevilleta National Wildlife Refuge (SNWR) and present their projects at the annual symposium to be held in early Aug 2022.
+Working at the UNM Sevilleta Field Station and SNWR site invites close interactions among students, faculty, federal scientists, and graduate students.